 EIA Ref.
 EM&A Ref.
-EP Condition Environmental Protection Measures Location / Duration of measures Timing of completion of measures Mitigation Measures Implemented?^ Specific Measures to be Applied to All Works Areas The daily maximum production rates shall not exceed those assumed in the water quality assessment in the EIA report; A maximum of 10 % fines content to be adopted for sand blanket and 20 % fines content for marine filling helps 12.5 mPD prior to substantial completion of exceeding the proof of Year 2017) shall be appeidicable.
-Within construction site / Duration of the construction phase C - Marine filling works completed in March 2023 below +2.5 mPD prior to substantial completion of seawall (until end of Year 2017) shall be specified in the works contract document; An advance seawall of at least 200m to be constructed (comprising either rows of contiguous permanent steel cells completed above high tide mark or partially completed seawalls with rock core to high tide mark and filter layer on the inner side) prior to commencement of marine filling activities; C - Completed ir May 2018 Closed grab dredger shall be used to excavate marine sediment; Silt curtains surrounding the closed grab dredger shall be deployed in accordance with the Silt Curtain Deployment Plan; and C - Marine filling works completed in March 2023 (The arrangement of silt curtain has bee modified.
-The deta can be referred to Curtain Deploymer Plan) ■ The Silt Curtain Deployment Plan shall be implemented.
-I - For C7a and localised silt curtains (All enhanced silt curtain removed sir March 2023) Specific Measures to be Applied to Land Formation Activities prior to Commencement of Marine Filling Works Double layer 'Type III' silt curtains to be applied around the active eastern works areas prior to Within construction site / Duration of the construction phase C - Marine filling works complete in March 2023 commencement of sand blanket laying activities.
+EP Condition Environmental Protection Measures Location / Duration of measures Timing of completion of measures Mitigation Measures Implemented?^ Specific Measures to be Applied to All Works Areas The daily maximum production rates shall not exceed those assumed in the water quality assessment in the EIA report; A maximum of 10 % fines content to be adopted for sand blanket and 20 % fines content for marine filling Within construction site / Duration of the construction phase C - Marine filling works completed in March 2023 below +2.5 mPD prior to substantial completion of seawall (until end of Year 2017) shall be specified in the works contract document; An advance seawall of at least 200m to be constructed (comprising either rows of contiguous permanent steel cells completed above high tide mark or partially completed seawalls with rock core to high tide mark and filter layer on the inner side) prior to commencement of marine filling activities; C - Completed in May 2018 Closed grab dredger shall be used to excavate marine sediment; C - Marine filling Silt curtains surrounding the closed grab dredger shall be deployed in accordance with the Silt Curtain Deployment Plan; and works completed in March 2023 (The arrangement of silt curtain has been modified.
+The details can be referred to Sil Curtain Deployment Plan) The Silt Curtain Deployment Plan shall be implemented. l - For C7a and localised silt curtains (All enhanced silt curtain removed since March 2023) Specific Measures to be Applied to Land Formation Activities prior to Commencement of Marine Filling Works • Double layer 'Type III' silt curtains to be applied around the active eastern works areas prior to Within construction site / Duration of the construction phase C - Marine filling works completed in March 2023 commencement of sand blanket laying activities.
 The silt curtains shall be configured to minimise SS release during ebb tides.
-A silt curtain efficiency test shall be conducted to validate the performance of the silt curtains; · - (The arrangement silt curtain has bee modified.
-The deta can be referred to Curtain Deploymer Plan) Double layer silt curtains to enclose WSRs C7a and silt screens installed at the intake points for both WSR C7a and C8 prior to commencement of construction; and I - For C7a C - Completed Dec 2021 for C8
+A silt curtain efficiency test shall be conducted to validate the performance of the silt curtains; (The arrangement of silt curtain has been modified.
+The details can be referred to Sil Curtain Deployment Plan) Double layer silt curtains to enclose WSRs C7a and silt screens installed at the intake points for both WSR C7a and C8 prior to commencement of construction; and I - For C7a C - Completed in Dec 2021 for C8